What is a “fact?”

 When a human intellectual derivative (worded theory) of one of Earth’s absolutes encompasses a wide variety of mentalities, one achieves what is called a “fact.”
 A fact is not truth, rather it is a widely agreed upon intellectual tool that successfully serves a purpose.
 At one point the world being flat was a fact, only to be supplanted by theories of it being round.
 The flat-Earth truth served its purpose of keeping many human beings from prematurely sailing too far from land and now the round world truth helps us place communication satellites in orbit miles above the Earth’s surface.
 While there are still flat-earthers, most of humanity believes the Earth is round not because it is actually round, but because we achieved wide-spread agreement.
 If a new science were to emerge that determined otherwise, we humans would be subject to the new reality and would only be able to form new words and theories around it.

 When people in my party, the Democrats, say things like “common sense gun laws” or Climate Change is an “absolute fact,” I cringe, because I realize they are just as bull-headed as those they seek to impose these supposed truths on.
 We’re supposed to be the smart ones yet we can’t figure out that the other side doesn’t think along the same track as us.
 A gun law can’t be “common sense” unless the sense is actually common.
 This would mean the common share of constituents would persuade a common share of House and Senate representatives to vote for such a law.
 Calling anything short of that “common” means we are too full of ourselves.
 Climate Change is not a fact unless it gets wide spread acceptance, which would include climate change deniers’ organic agreement.
 Otherwise, it is not worthy of the title, “fact.”
-The purpose of a fact is not to demonstrate that the components of your logic add up based on your own rationale, rather it is to achieve a collective mentality that engenders a common purpose.
-With such a purpose group action to benefit the collective can be achieved with minimal to no resistance.
+The purpose of a fact is not to demonstrate that the components of your logic add up based on your own rationale, rather it is to achieve a collective mentality that engenders collective action; group action to benefit the collective can take place with minimal-to-no resistance when facts are achieved.
 A fact means a line of reasoning that spans enough mindsets and rationalities that a populace, together, can achieve something.
 In other words, stop calling Trump voters dumb and figure out what their interests are if you want to make any liberal progress.

 Personal “facts” are an individual’s personal outlook combined with their intentions.
 Most of us liberals and Democrats think Donald Trump being an idiot and the worst president America has ever had is a fact.
 But to a vast section of this country he’s a genius and the best thing that’s happened to us in a long time.
 This is their truth based on their outlook of white male supremacy along with their intent to “make America great again” or, in other words, return it to its economic vitality when white males had unassailable power.
 The key to defeating Donald Trump in 2020 is less about bolstering our liberal logic with things that make sense to us, and more about establishing truths that serve our agenda yet conservatives can acquiesce to.